DMICDC Logistics Data Services

 DLDS rolled out services based on NEC's LVS in July 2016.
 The company has since received very favorable feedback from operators who are finding it to be a revolutionary system that is transforming how they manage their entire logistics supply chain.

 The system is also providing a range of other benefits.

 "The visibility or the location of a container is just a starting point," explains Sinha.
 "With this kind of database, we can do meaningful analysis and generate knowledge for the entire industry and also provide better governance and complete transparent and visible management for performance evaluation of ports, inland container depots and truckers."

 As the system grows and spreads throughout India in the next five years, Sinha anticipates seeing definite savings of 3.2 billion US dollar per annum.
 "And this is just looking at entry-level services," he says.
 "We believe that as the system is scaled out, there will be many more activities."

 Going forward, DMICDC is hoping to expand the service across the entire country.
+By the end of January 2019, its coverage expanded to Southern Corridor / Eastern Corridor in addition to Western and it would be increased on a continual basis to most ports in India.
 Through joint ventures such as this, NEC aims to use its expertise and track record in constructing and operating logistics visualization platforms that support all kinds of methods for collecting data, such as RFID, GPS, authentication technologies and sensing technologies, which can be freely linked with existing systems to improve logistics services not only in India, but in many other emerging countries throughout the world.